 See this post for explanations of the metrics discussed below.

 Rasmussen Reports publishes a presidential-approval poll that I have been recording since the fall of 2008, when Barack Obama was elected to his first term.
 One of the statistics that I glean from the polling results is the strong-approval rating.
 Obama won re-election on November 8, 2012, in the 198th week of his presidency.
 His strong-approval rating was 34 percent on the day before the election, and had reached 36 percent during the week before the election.
-Trump’s strong-approval rating has been slipping of late, and now stands at 33 percent.
+Trump’s strong-approval rating has been fluctuating between 30 percent and 39 percent for the past 18 months, and now stands at 33 percent.

 Further, there is the “right track”/”wrong direction metric”:

 In the week before the election of 2012, the ratio stood at 0.80.
 That was as high as it had been since the beginning of Obama’s presidency, and a good omen for Obama’s re-election.
-The metric has swung wildly in recent weeks, and dropped to 0.63.
+In Trump’s case, the metric has been sliding lately, and now stands at 0.67.

 Note: The slight discrepancy in the horizontal scales of the two figures is caused by the frequency of the underlying statistics: daily in the case of the first figure; weekly in the case of the second one.
 Converting days to weeks (as is the case with the first figure) causes the slight discrepancy.
 Specifically, 366 days/7 days per week = 52.29 weeks and 365 days/7weeks = 52.14 weeks, not 52 weeks.
 Over a span of 4 years, there’s a difference of 0.71 week between the two methods.